 Much of my work has been in the field of type-II superconductivity, including theoretical approches to problems such as flux-lattice melting, vortex glass structure and correlations, the peak effect, dynamical states in driven disordered flux-line arrays, the surface melting of the flux lattice and models for data from muon-spin rotation experiments.

-Some results: the first direct observation of the vortex glass phase (PRL '04), the resolution of a puzzle in muon-spin rotation experiments on flux-line systems (PRL '06), the theory of the surface melting of the vortex lattice (PRL, '06, PRB, '07), a thermodynamically consistent theory for flux-lattice melting (PRB, '07, and earlier work) and modeling the classic problem of peak effect anomalies in type-II superconductors (PRB-RC,'07,PRB,'10).
+Some results: the first direct observation of the vortex glass phase (PRL '04), the resolution of a puzzle in muon-spin rotation experiments on flux-line systems (PRL '06), the theory of the surface melting of the vortex lattice (PRL, '06, PRB, '07), a thermodynamically consistent theory for flux-lattice melting (PRB, '07, and earlier work) and peak effect anomalies in type-II superconductors (PRB-RC,'07,PRB,'10).

-Older work includes a proposal for a universal phase diagram for weakly disordered superconductors (PRB, '02, MPLB '01, Physica '01, Phase Transitions '02), the observation of reentrant melting of vortex lines (PRL, '96), a theory of correlations in disordered fluids and the melting of the disordered flux-lattice (PRL, '94), the theory of muon-spin-rotation experiments in disordered superconductors (PRB, '98) and the development of density functional approaches to flux-lattice melting (PRL, '91, PRB, '96).
+Older work includes a proposal for a universal phase diagram for weakly disordered superconductors (PRB, '02, MPLB '01, Physica '01, Phase Transitions '02), reentrant melting of vortex lines (PRL, '96), correlations in disordered fluids and the melting of the disordered flux-lattice (PRL, '94), the theory of muon-spin-rotation experiments in disordered superconductors (PRB, '98) and density functional approaches to flux-lattice melting (PRL, '91, PRB, '96).

 My current work centres around